charliemcg/TipAdvisor/README.md

 Advanced tip calculator which adjusts for country and tipping situation.

-Had issues with old original repository (TipAdvisorEjected).
+Had issues with old original repository (https://github.com/charliemcg/TipAdvisorEjected).
 Created this repo for the development of the iOS release.

 # Available Now